Dr. Maria Murgu – Research Assistant

 He was awarded with Man of the year in Theater, Cotidianul Awards (2017), The UNITER Award for Best Scenographer (2016), Hungarian Theatre Critics’ Association Award – Best Scenography (2016), Kisvarda Hungarian Theaters Festival Award- Best Scenography (2016), Romanian Artist Association – Best Scenographer (2015).

-Vlad Constantin – Research Assistant, PhD candidate at the University of Bucharest
+Vlad Constantin – Research Assistant, PhD student at the University of Bucharest

 Vlad Constantin was born in Călărași, Romania, in 1984 and he came to Bucharest after the Revolution of December 1989.
 After four years of being a student of the Economic Management Faculty, Academy of Economic Studies and of the Political Sciences Faculty within the National School for Political Sciences and Public Administration, Vlad decided to become a student of the Staging Faculty of UNATC, which he graduated in 2010.
 He graduated the Master’s Program in the field of Sound and Montage within the same Film Faculty and he was a student for three more years within the Faculty of History and Theory of Art – UNARTE.
 At present he is a student within the Master’s Program regarding the Theory and Practice of Image within CESI and a post-graduate student in the second year within the Philosophy Faculty of the University of Bucharest.